 It’s best to start with a shallower open litter box until your kitten is big enough to use a larger or hooded box, like the Catit Jumbo Hooded Litter Box.

 Choosing a good litter involves considering how the litter affects your kitten and how it affects you.
-A great starter litter kittens that are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
+A great starter litter for kittens who are still learning good litter habits is Dr. Elsey's Kitten Attract Litter.
 The natural scent-based attractant in this litter helps to encourage your kitten to use the litter box.

 Gravel litters are often very dusty, and some pet owners are concerned about the harm caused by a cat breathing in that dust.